studioscience/studio-science-boilerplate/README.md

 ## Templates

-### Views
-Views are templates that will be extended to the Wordpress Loop templates.
-Templates will be constructed by the use of components.

 ### Modules
 Modules are the building blocks of a View.
 The use of modules helps isolate blocks of code that help understand and maintain site being worked on by various team members.